WARNING SIGNS – CONTROL

-Control – He/she tells you what to do or how to act
+Control – Tells you what to do or how to act

 Abusive behavior follows a pattern; it happens frequently and is meant to make you question your own thoughts and feelings.
 It is meant to lower your self esteem.
-You may feel that you have to do things his/her way in order to keep the peace.
-He/she may challenge your ideas or actions telling you that the way you do things is “wrong”.
-Debating which is the better song or team or idea is something every one does, but if your partner insists that you think like he/she does your personal opinions are being limited .
-By questioning your ideas and thoughts, the abuser makes you vulnerable to his/her influence.
-After all, you just want to make him/her happy.
+You may feel that you have to do things their way in order to keep the peace.
+Your partner may challenge your ideas or actions telling you that the way you do things is “wrong”.
+Debating which is the better song or team or idea is something every one does, but if your partner insists that you think like they do your personal opinions are being limited .
+By questioning your ideas and thoughts, the abuser makes you vulnerable to their influence.
+After all, you just want to make them happy.
 You just want to show that you love them.
-When he/she confronts you, you feel that you can diffuse the situation by agreeing to do what he/she wants.
+When your partner confronts you, you feel that you can diffuse the situation by agreeing to do what they wants.
 This warning sign is a signal that what your partner is doing is not love: it’s control.Let’s look at what you wear.
-If your boyfriend or girlfriend likes to see you wear a certain style of clothing, that may be fine.
-She may be able to give you guidance about your style or he may really like to see you in a certain color.
+If they like to see you wear a certain style of clothing, that may be fine.
+They may be able to give you guidance about your style or really like to see you in a certain color.
 But a line is crossed if you feel you have to wear a particular style to avoid a confrontation.
-He may tell you not to wear revealing clothing because he doesn’t want others looking at you.
-It’s just easier to put on the jeans than to wear the short shorts so he won’t call you names.
+They may tell you not to wear revealing clothing because he doesn’t want others looking at you.
+It’s just easier to put on the jeans than to wear the short shorts so you won't be called names.
 This behavior can be abusive because it takes away your personal choice.

 Your partner may convince you to drop your favorite activities or quit your job to spend more time together.
 At first being together all the time may seem romantic.
-He only wants us to be able to do more things together.
-She loves me so much that she can’t bear to be apart.
+They only want us to be able to do more things together.
+Your partner loves me so much that they can’t bear to be apart.
 But this is a sign of control.
-If he/she is with you all the time, he/she can keep tabs on you and control what you do.
-He/she can keep you away from other influences that might convince you that your relationship isn’t healthy.
+If they are with you all the time, they can keep tabs on you and control what you do.
+They can keep you away from other influences that might convince you that your relationship isn’t healthy.